nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - increased descriptor size and directory traffic

 The contactinfo field size could potentially grow because of this specification.
-This should be mitigated with the use of directory data compression and diffs available since tor 0.3.1.
+This is expected to be mitigated by directory data compression and diffs available since tor 0.3.1.

 - ContactInfo size constraints